Yakitate!! Japan

 Yakitate!!
-Japan (焼きたて!! ジャぱん)is a Japanese manga series written and illustrated by Takashi Hashiguchi.
+Japan (焼きたて!! ジャぱん) is a Japanese manga series written and illustrated by Takashi Hashiguchi.
 It was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from December 2001 to January 2007, with its chapters collected in 26 tankōbon volumes.

 A 69-episode anime television series adaptation by Sunrise was broadcast on TV Tokyo from October 2004 to March 2006.
 In North America, the manga was licensed in English by Viz Media in 2005 and Nozomi Entertainment licensed the anime series in 2014.

 In 2004, Yakitate!!
 Japan won the 49th Shogakukan Manga Award for the shōnen category.

 Plot

 Kazuma Azuma is a boy on a quest to create "Ja-pan", a national bread for Japan, as many other countries have their own signature breads.
 He heads to Tokyo with the intention of working at the famous bread-making chain Pantasia.
 Along the way, he meets other bakers, both learning from and competing against them.
-The characters bake their bread using their burning passion and even anger, similar to the legendary Kanjitake (河内 恭) cooking style of Hokkaido.
+The characters bake their bread using their burning passion and even anger.
 Besides a desire to create Ja-pan, Azuma also possesses legendary Hands of the Sun (太陽の手, Taiyō no Te): hands that are warmer than typical, prompting dough to ferment faster.
 While this gives him an advantage early on, his innovation is his greater talent.

 Media

 Manga

 Written and illustrated by Takashi Hashiguchi, Yakitate!!
 Japan was serialized in Shogakukan's shōnen manga Weekly Shōnen Sunday from December 26, 2001, to January 10, 2007.
 (Note: It finished in the magazine's 6th issue of 2007 (cover date January 24), released on January 10 of the same year.)
-Shogakukan collected its chapters into twenty-six tankōbon volumes, published from March 18, 2002, to April 18, 2007.
+Shogakukan collected its chapters in 26 tankōbon volumes, published from March 18, 2002, to April 18, 2007.

 In North America, Viz Media licensed the manga in late 2005.
-The twenty-six volumes were released from September 12, 2006, to April 12, 2011.
+The 26 volumes were released from September 12, 2006, to April 12, 2011.

-Hashiguchi started another series, titled Yakitate!!
+Another manga series, titled Yakitate!!
 Japan Super Real (焼きたて！！ジャぱん～超現実～, Yakitate!!
-Japan Chō Genjitsu), on Line Manga app on August 16, 2019.
-The manga is written by Kenzo Irie and illustrated by Hashiguchi.
+Japan Chō Genjitsu), started on the Line Manga app on August 16, 2019.
+It is written by Kenzo Irie and illustrated by Hashiguchi.
 Its chapters were collected in five tankōbon volumes, released from April 17, 2020, to December 17, 2021.